 Code red or major haemorrhage protocols should be activated as for any adult patient with known or suspected haemorrhage.
-Vasoconstrictors should be avoided.
 Pelvic binders should be applied as part of haemorrhage control.
 However, caution must be exercised for long term application (more than 12 hours) in elderly patients with poor skin integrity.

-Pelvic Injuries
+Pelvic injuries